Hardware-in-the-Loop for embedded system developers

 How does the miniHIL work?

-The PROTOS miniHIL is a compact solution consisting of the miniHIL hardware board and a software platform for environment simulations and test cases.
+The PROTOS miniHIL is a compact complete solution consisting of the miniHIL hardware board and a software platform for environment simulations and test cases.

 miniHIL Hardware Setup